-To try out Jim free for 30 days, please go to the on-line manual, click on Chapter 2 (Installation) and see the section for your particular computer platform (Windows, Linux, OSX etc).
+To try out Jim free for 30 days, please go to the on-line manual, click on Chapter 2 (Installation) and see the section for your particular computer platform (Windows, Linux, Mac OS).
 You will have access to the full version of Jim, and full support for the trial period.

 Display all popular image data formats, including DICOM, NIFTI and Analyze 7.5.
 Easy mouse zoom and pan.
 Custom colour mappings.
 Line profiles and histograms.
 Orthogonal views and multi-planar reconstruction.
 Movie display.
 Linked displays, for simultaneous display of the same image with different contrasts.

 Registration is an important step in many image analysis pipelines, and Jim has the tools to do it!
 Both affine are non-linear (diffeomorphic) registration are available, allowing both intra- and inter-subject image alignment as well as registration to templates.
 There is also a special module for time-series registration to correct subject motion.